gitter-badger/penguins-eggs/README.md

 ![penguins-eggs](https://github.com/pieroproietti/penguins-eggs/blob/master/src/assets/penguins-eggs.png?raw=true)

 penguins-eggs is a console utility in development, at moment rudimentary (and needing a GUI counterpart) but it work well with Debian 8 Jessie and Debian 9 Stretch, and let You to remaster your system and, for now, give You the possibility to replicate it with remote boot.
+It is also possible to create iso working as line, but it is no present yet the arises command to install it.

 penguins-eggs will be the library back  to [incubator](http://github.com/pieroproietti/incubator) the project to implement the GUI for the process of remastering your version of Linux, generate an ISO image, burn it on a DVD/install on usb key or performing remote boot from the net.